Department of Physician Assistant Studies

 Warning Letter

-Academic Censure (Dismissal/Probation/Academic Alert)
+Academic Censure (Dismissal/Probation)

 Overview

 There are categories of student performance problems that can lead to academic censure.
 These problems may be identified at any point during the academic year, though a systematic review of all students' course grades is also conducted at the end of each academic term.
-The review of other, non-course grade problems is typically conducted on an individual basis as issues arise.
-A finding of significant problems in any of these areas can result in probation, suspension or dismissal, depending on the nature and severity of the problems identified.
+The review of other non-course grade problems is typically conducted on an individual basis as issues arise.
+A finding of significant problems in any of these areas can result in probation, suspension, or dismissal, depending on the nature and severity of the problems identified.
 All of these statuses are maintained permanently on the academic record; only actions resulting in suspension or dismissal, however, appear permanently on Marquette University’s official transcript.
-If students are reinstated following a dismissal, that notation also permanently appears on the official transcript.
+If students are reinstated following dismissal, that notation also appears permanently on the official transcript.
 Refer to the "Transcripts-Official" section of the Health Science Professional policies for statuses that appear permanently on the official transcript.

 Academic Dismissal – Required to Withdraw for Academic Reasons (RWAR)

 The college office communicates the RWAR and OSFA communicates the SAP via Marquette email.
-As per university email policy, students have the responsibility to monitor their email.
+As per the university email policy, students have the responsibility to monitor their email.

 RWAR/SAP Appeal Process

-• If the appeal is approved by the Progress and Promotion Committee, students may be decelerated or reinstated on probation and the Progress and Promotion Committee establishes an academic probation plan for them to regain their satisfactory academic and degree progress standing and their eligibility for financial aid is restored.
+- If the appeal is approved by the Progress and Promotion Committee, students may be decelerated or reinstated on probation, and the Progress and Promotion Committee establishes an academic probation plan for them to regain their satisfactory academic and degree progress standing, and their eligibility for financial aid is restored.

-Probation, College Academic Alert (CAA) and Required to Withdraw for Unsatisfactory Degree Progress (RWDP)
+Probation and Required to Withdraw for Unsatisfactory Degree Progress (RWDP)

 Academic Dismissal – Professional Integrity